Gautam0211/Razorpay_AI_Chargeback_Evidence_Responder/README.md

 Embeddings are normalized and stored in a local Chroma collection.

-## Reranker
+### Reranker

 ```text
 cross-encoder/ms-marco-TinyBERT-L-2-v2
 ```

-The cross-encoder is used for ranking.
+A deliberately lightweight (~17MB) cross-encoder, chosen for low-RAM deployment on free-tier hosting rather than for maximum reranking capacity.
 Its scores are not interpreted as probabilities.

----

-# Real-World Grounding
+### Real-World Grounding

 The evidence categories and general dispute workflow are informed by publicly available payment/dispute documentation.